-She was built by Thomas Turbull for his own shipping company and operated for them until 1897 when she was purchased by Halfdan Kuhnle of Bergen to operate on the North Sea routes mainly between Scandanavian and British east coast ports, this came with a change of name to Dovre.
+She was constructed by Thomas Turbull for his own shipping company and operated for them until 1897 when she was purchased by Halfdan Kuhnle of Bergen to operate on the North Sea routes mainly between Scandanavia and British east coast ports.
+She was re-named Dovre.

 As the rocky shore of Shetland approached the captain considered their best hope for survival was to attempt the dangerous entry to Aith’s Voe, Bressay and initially his plan looked good but, just as they reached the entrance to the Voe, a huge swell smashed into the ship’s side and swept her broadside onto the shore at Holm of Gunnista.
 The Aberdeen trawler Morven, which had responded to the distress calls from the Dovre, stood by the stranded ship and finally succeeded in taking off her crew and taking them to safety in Lerwick.

-It is not known at this stage if the wreck was salvaged or even removed although it seems highly likely as she lay in shallow water off Aith’s Voe.
+We have no information regarding possible salvage or removal although it seems highly likely as she lay in shallow water off Aith’s Voe.